wordpress-connector-for-mobilizon/connector-mobilizon/source/readme.txt

 - Configure number of events to show per block, per widget and per shortcut
 - Optionally filter events by a specific public group per block, per widget and per shortcut
 - Set the URL of the Mobilizon instance in the settings
-- Toggle adding named offset in brackets after the time in the settings

 This plugin requests the events via Mobilizon's GraphQL API.